PennCIS233/Practical-HW2/README.md

 We highly recommend taking a look at the files themselves, so that you have a good sense of how the frontend works!

-You can try running the app in your Chrome browser by running `npm start` in the `frontend/voting-app` folder.
+You can try running the app in your Chrome browser by running `npm start` in the `frontend` folder.